-Conditions experienced during 2016 remained improved over recent drought years (2013-1014) for this take assessment.
-The primary cause for this continued improvement was maintaining greater than average total system discharge which inundates surface habitat with flowing water throughout each system.
-When examining 2016 impacts, conditions are similar to "average" conditions characterized in the Biological Opinion.
-As such, we are confident the incidental take numbers summarized in Table 11 continue to justify the data sets used and methodologies employed in 2016 relative to performing an incidental take assessment within the context of the Biological Opinion.
+When examining 2017 results, conditions are in line with those characterized in the Biological Opinion as an average year.
+As such, we are confident the incidental take numbers summarized in Table 13 and documented in this memorandum continue to justify the data sets used and methodologies employed in 2017 relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.